{Solved} Fix Windows Update Error 0x80070005: Access Denied

 How to Fix Windows Update Error 0x80070005: Access Denied

-Methods below show how to counter these causes and will help you out of this error.
+The methods below show how to counter these causes and will help you avoid this error.

 Method 1: Switch To Administrator Account